garlic-signage/garlic-signage.com/README.md

 # Garlic-Signage.com WebSite

-This repository contains the source code for the Garlic-Signage project website.
+This repository contains the source code for the GarlicSignage project website.
-The site provides documentation, features, and installation guides for Garlic-Proxy.
+The site provides documentation, features, and installation guides for GarlicSigange software solutions.

-## 🚀 Live Demo
+## 🚀 Live
 [Visit the Website](https://garlic-signage.com)

-Created with Hugo in 2025
+Created with Hugo